captainalan/MERN-quickstart/README.md

 npm install nodemon --save-dev
 ```

+In the command above, notice the flag `--save-dev`.
+We are installinga nd using `nodemon` for the *development* process, but in *production* (when we publish/use our app) it is no longer necessary.
+On the other hand, some other things we will be installing (e.g. Express) we will need both in development and production.

-Create a file called `server.js` in the root directory.
+Next, create a file called `server.js` in the root directory.
+(DESCRIBE THE PURPOSE OF THIS FILE).

+Now we will write a (very short) script to make development easier.
 Open `package.json` and add the line that begins with "dev" under "scripts"

     ...
     "scripts": {
       "dev": "nodemon server.js",
     ...

 After you type some code into `server.js` you can run a developer server via `npm run dev`.
+Note that `package.json` is just an ordinary `json` file and that our script ammounts to typing a string that you would type into a terminal.
+Not even that bad!

-Let's go update `server.js` now.
+Okay, let's go update `server.js` now.

 ## 2. Routing With Express